postalserver/docs/content/en/developer/webhooks.md

 These events are triggered on various events in an e-mail's lifecycle.
 The payload format is identical for all messages however the `status` attribute may change.
 The following statuses may be delivered.

 * `MessageSent` - when a message is successfully delivered to a recipient/endpoint.
 * `MessageDelayed` - when a message's delivery has been delayed.
-This will be sent each time we attempt a delivery and a message is delayed further.
+This will be sent each time Postal attempts a delivery and a message is delayed further.
 * `MessageDeliveryFailed` - when a message cannot be delivered.
 * `MessageHeld` - when a message is held.